He took the IELTS Indicator Test. Here’s his experience.

 After the test is over, your examiner will end the meeting, and you will have exited back to your screen.

-The British Council came up with the IELTS online Indicator to support students during these tough times.
+The British Council came up with the IELTS Indicator Test to support students during these tough times.
 To that end, the test is an academic exam.

 “Even if a university has agreed, in principle, to accept IELTS Indicator scores, it may ask a student to retake the test at a later point.
 We don’t know for sure.
 You will have to talk to the university you’ll be applying to.”

-But if your college is firm in accepting IELTS Indicator test scores, and you feel prepared for the exam, we suggest you consider taking it.
-Setting up your PC and your room for the test is fairly easy, and the British Council is approachable in case you start facing any issues.
+But if your college is firm in accepting IELTS Indicator Test scores, and you feel prepared for the exam, we suggest you consider taking it.
 Just make sure you have a stable internet connection and good quality equipment, and you’ll be ready to go!